Rohypnol Addiction and Abuse

 Individuals who abuse Rohypnol often experience drowsiness, headaches, memory impairment, nightmares, confusion, and tremors.
-Although the drug is classified as a depressant, Rohypnol can also induce aggression or excitability in some people.
-Rohypnol users who inject the drug expose themselves to additional risks that are associated with intravenous administration and needle sharing, including contracting HIV and Hepatitis B.
+Although the drug is classified as a central nervous system depressant, Rohypnol can also induce aggression or excitability in some people.
+Rohypnol users who inject the drug expose themselves to additional risks that are associated with intravenous administration and needle sharing, including contracting HIV and Hepatitis.

 Rohypnol Abuse and Sexual Assault

 Nick-named the “date-rape drug,” Rohypnol has largely been used in the United States to commit sexual assaults due to its ability to sedate and incapacitate unsuspecting victims.
 Due to the undetectable formulation of the drug, attackers are able to slip Rohypnol into nonconsenting victims’ drinks and simply wait.
 The effects of the drug physically incapacitates the victim and causes impaired judgment or full black outs, making the individual more vulnerable to sexual assault and rape.
 Because of the memory loss and confusion under the influence of this drug, rape cases associated with Rohypnol are difficult to prosecute.
 Victims may not be able to clearly recall the assault, the assailant, or the events surrounding the assault.